LukeTOBrien/webdev-curriculum/JavaScript/en-GB/tmp - Ideas.md

 # HTML
 Video (Big Buck Bunny)
 + Create a page with the video
-+ Create controls with JavaScript
++ Challenge: Create controls with JavaScript